 - the Company will be deemed to have earned its 65% interest; - extension of the completion date of July 25, 2020 to January 25, 2022 for the preliminary economic assessment; - reduction of the 2.5% NSR to 2% NSR to Kootenay; and - increase the NSR and cash purchase price from 0.5% NSR for US\$500,000 to 1% NSR for US\$2.5 million, respectively, which the Company can purchase from Kootenay to reduce the NSR to 1% NSR to Kootenay, at any time after the Company earns a 100% interest in the Cervantes property.

-If the Company does not make the Acquisition Payment, the option agreement will not be amended and the original option agreement will continue to be in full force and effect.
+The Company did not make the Acquisition Payment, in which the option agreement was not amended and the original option agreement continued to be in full force and effect.